fwmarkcheung/travel_planner_ai_agent/README.md

 The travel planner agent reduced my time per trip planning, suggesting options for cheap, convenient, and luxary trip, and thus, help me to plan a trip much more efficiently.

-### Enhancement
-Due to the limitation of the agent, links to book the flights, hotels, and etc cannot be generated.
-MCP could be a potiental solution.
-However, it make the configuration for complicated since API_KEY will need to be configured for the connection.

 ## Installation

 ### Setup the Google_API_KEY